About Sandhya

 By the age of 6, Sandhya was under the able tutelage of Smt.Alamelu mani, mother of modern day singing sensation Hariharan.
 She soon blossomed into an excellent student of remarkable talent and maturity.
 While she chose educational pursuits, and later motherhood as her priorities, music remained an integral part of her life.

 It wasn't too long before she debuted again, this time in the role of a teacher.
-Over the past 15 years, her insistence on excellence and authenticity of approach have become her hallmarks.
-Not surprisingly, her students have become a main stay in premier venues of the Greater New England area, and have won many prestigious prizes, making a name for themselves in U.S. and abroad.
+Over the past 20 years, her insistence on excellence and authenticity of approach have become her hallmarks.
+Not surprisingly, her students have become a main stay in premier venues of the Greater New England area, and have won many prestigious prizes and making a name for themselves.

 My philosophy